 An explanation of material differences between Budgeted Expenditures and Estimated Actual Expenditures and/or Planned Percentages of Improved Services and Estimated Actual Percentages of Improved Services.

-Action 2.1 School and community events are in full implementation according to the 2021 Dashboard therefore the budget was decreased by \$5,000 and will continue as planned with no other material differences.
+Action 2.1 School and community events were implemented as planned with no material differences.

-Action 2.2 Communication through multiple methods including the website and newsletter has continuously been improving throughout the year.
-The budget was decreased by \$65,229 now that the communication methods have been implemented, and there are no other material differences.
+Action 2.2 Communication through multiple methods including the website and newsletter was implemented as planned with no material differences.